cjw612/News_Category_Classification/README.md

   *Sample snapshot of dataset*

 - ### Data Cleaning and Preprocessing
-  The dataset does not contain missing values.
-However, prior to analyzing the data, necessary feature transformation and outlier deletion were performed based on domain knowledge.
-In particular, the following tasks are performed:
+  The purpose of this phase is to perform feature transformation and reduction prior to data analysis.
+In addition, missing values and duplicates are also identified and deleted.

   - Created features that represent the difference between a particular feature between teams.
 Note that all such features are constructed by subtracting the corresponding value of the red team from the blue team.
     For instance, the feature $goldDiff$ is created by $blueTeamTotalGold - redTeamTotalGold$.